BerkeleyLearnVerify/VerifAI/README.md

 You need to ensure that your your pip version is >= 18.1.

-Verifai requires at least **Python 3.6**.
-We recommend using 3.6 since [TensorFlow](https://www.tensorflow.org) does not currently support Python 3.7.

-Some features of **verifai** require additional packages (the tool will prompt you if they are needed but not installed):
+Some features of **VerifAI** require additional packages (the tool will prompt you if they are needed but not installed):

 * Bayesian Optimization sampler: `GPy` and `GPyOpt` (for Python 3.7, see note below);
 * Examples using neural networks: `tensorflow`, `opencv` and `PIL`;